Nivalyx/osu-wiki/wiki/osu!stream/en.md

 ## History

 osu!stream's development began in 2011 as an attempt to introduce a version of osu! that can be played on-the-go following the abandoned [osu! iPhone](https://github.com/ppy/osu-iPhone) project.
-It was originally intended as an iOS-exclusive app, as Android's infrastructure at the time meant that audio latency issues were inevitable.
+It was originally intended as an iOS-exclusive app, as Android's infrastructure at the time meant that audio latency issues on the platform were inevitable.

 The game was first teased through [a cryptic YouTube video] on June 2011.
 Following its public release a couple of months later, the behind-the-scenes of the game were elaborated in [osu!monthly \#5](https://osu.ppy.sh/community/forums/topics/59924) along with an interview.